Geographic Distribution and Habitat

 For primates, Emilia’s marmosets has quite a strong sense of smell, and so scent-marking plays a major part in communication.
 New World monkeys have a highly developed vemeronasal organ in their nose that allows them to learn much more about another monkey through their scent than humans could.
 We, along with the other apes of the world, have these organs, but they are vestigial and no longer work.
 Marmosets use a scent gland in their chest to rub their scent on branches to mark their territory.
 They rub their genitals on the branch during feeding to signal to their group where they’ve been and when they were there.

-Marmosets are mostly monogamous.
+Marmosets are mostly monogamous, mating for life.
 Only the dominant male and female mate within the group.
 Occasionally, a subordinate female will secretly mate with a male from outside the group.
 Females have a gestation period of 5 months and they begin mating only a week or two after giving birth.
 Ideally, the dominant female will give birth twice a year, at the end of the dry season and wet season, respectively.

 Mothers give birth to twins most of the time, although triplets and single offspring have been observed.
 All monkeys in the group including the father, assist the mother in raising the newborns.
 Babies are weaned at around 3 months old, are nearly independent by five months old, and enter puberty at about a year old.
 Females become sexually mature at around 15 months of age, but they will not mate until their social standing is adequate.
 Males become mature closer to their second birthday, at which point they leave their natal group to join a new group a create one of their own.

-Because marmosets are so well adapted to gouging holes in tree bark, other gummivores may often use marmoset-created holes to feed on the sap.
+Because marmosets are so well adapted to gouging holes in tree bark, other gummivores (animals whose main diet is tree gum, sap, and resin with bugs for protein) may use marmoset-created holes to feed on the sap.
 Emilia’s marmosets are hunted by a wide variety of animals including wild cats, birds of prey, and members of the weasel family.

 Conservation Status and Threats